+Printed on recycled paper.
 All rights reserved. © 1999 Microchip Technology Incorporated.
 Printed in the USA.
 11/99

 Information contained in this publication regarding device applications and the like is intended for suggestion only and may be superseded by updates.
 No representation or warranty is given and no liability is assumed by Microchip Technology Incorporated with respect to the accuracy or use of such information, or infiningement of patents or other intellectual property rights arising from such use or otherwise.
-Use of Microchips products ac critical components in life support systems is not authorized except with express written approval by Microchip, No licenses are conveyed, implicitly or otherwise, under any intellectual property rights.
+Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
+No incorpose and no version of the otherwise, under any intellectual property rights.
 The Microchip logo and name are registered trademarks of Microchip Technology Inc. in the U.S.A. and other countries.
 All rights reserved.
 All other trademarks mentioned herein are the property of their respective companies.